Tekla Structures on-premises licensing

 License server in your local area network (floating licenses)

-The illustration below shows how licensing works in a typical corporate setup where licenses are activated on a centrally-managed license server.
+The illustration below shows how licensing works in a typical corporate setup where licenses are activated on a centrally-managed license server, and there is a mix of on-premises and online licenses in use.

 An administrator (main user or IT administrator) receives entitlement certificates for new and updated FlexNet licenses as email attachments.